hemant0071234/newframework/README.md

  To generate test report
  -----------------------
  prerequisite:
- Allure report to be installed : http://allure.qatools.ru/
+ Allure report to be installed : [a link] http://allure.qatools.ru/

  Once allure is setup goto project directory and run below command
  * allure serve